trang-nguyenn/Algorithms/SumOperator/713-Subarray-Product-Less-Than-K.md

         return ans
 ```

-The dp.pop() implies that element is no longer needed for the evaluation, which suggests the `queue (left,right)` is sufficient for this task.
+The dp.pop() implies that element is no longer needed for subsequent evaluations, which suggests the `queue (left,right)` is sufficient for this task.

 Here is the code:
 ```python